cpro-js/ui5-react-generator/src/app/templates/README.md

 you're going to execute.
 For this purpose you can make use of http-scripts, which you find under folder `http`.

-You need the `REST client` plugin for VSCode or the `HTTP Client` for IntelliJ.
+You need the `httpyac` plugin for VSCode or the `HTTP Client` for IntelliJ.

 ### Generated OData Client